 We leverage our proprietary technology platform to design and deliver safe and effective therapies for neurological disorders.

 According to the World Health Organisation (WHO), neurological disorders are one of the greatest threats to public health globally.
 Over the last couple of decades several strategies have failed to offer safe and effective therapeutic avenues to patients.
-At SMDG, we leverage our novel platform technology and library of new class of nanoparticles combined with the next generation nucleic acid therapies designed within our discovery programmes to deliver life saving therapies.
+At SMDG, we leverage our novel platform technology and library of new class of Peptide Conjugate nanoparticles (nanosystems) combined with the next generation nucleic acid therapies designed within our discovery programmes to deliver life saving therapies.

 Our primary focus and an expanding portfolio of R & D programmes

 Alzheimer's disease (AD) is an irreversible, progressive brain disorder that slowly destroys memory and thinking skills and, eventually, the ability to carry out the simplest tasks.
 In most people with the disease—those with the late-onset type—symptoms first appear in their mid-60s.

 Parkinson's disease (PD) is a brain disorder that leads to shaking, stiffness, and difficulty with walking, balance, and coordination.
 Parkinson's symptoms usually begin gradually and get worse over time.
 As the disease progresses, people may have difficulty walking and talking.